Reserve bikes, kayaks, and golf carts early, they often sell out in busy season.

 Bean Point, where the Gulf of Mexico meets Tampa Bay, is a short walk away.
 The biodiversity on this beach is unmatched.
-You will enjoy the natural beach, and the manatees, dolphins and birds that share it here.
+You will enjoy the large natural beach with dunes, and the manatees, dolphins and birds that share it.

-A beach cart will make your life easier, and we have two at the house, along with beach chairs and a Sportbrella (a hybrid tent/umbrella that creates great shade!).
+A beach cart will make your life easier, and we have them at the house, along with beach chairs and a Sportbrella (a hybrid tent/umbrella that creates great shade).

 Use a RED beam flashlight for beach walks; they’re turtle friendly and easier on your eyes.
 We have some at the house for you to use during your stay.

 If you see staked areas on the beaches, they are turtle nests.
 Please leave them alone.
 Check out the Turtle Watch site for other turtle nest dos and don’ts.

 Dolphins and manatees are in the water all year, but mostly during the warmer months.